wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/4-exercise-modify-table-forms.md

 1. Once the record is saved, the subgrid in the bottom should appear allowing you to add the involved employees.

-1. Click on **Add Existing Employee,** press enter in the **Look for records** box to reveal the employee names.
+1. Select the **Add Existing Employee,** press enter in the **Look for records** box to reveal the employee names.
 Select both Adele Vance and Cameron White from the list.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Lookup Records Employee Table list showing records for Delia Dennis and Patti Fernandez.](../media/22-records.png)](../media/22-records.png#lightbox)

 1. Select **Add**, at the bottom to add them.

-1. You may have to click **Refresh**, for them to show up.
+1. You may have to select **Refresh**, for them to show up.

 1. Select **Save**, to complete.